Radk6/MC-Optimization-Guide/mods-n-stuff/Java-things.md

-# This section covers Java versions and JVM arguments for each of the supported versions of Minecraft.
+# This section covers Java versions for each of the supported versions of Minecraft.

 ## 1.18.2+